google/product_video_ads/README.md

 <img src="https://github.com/google/product_video_ads/blob/main/logo.png" alt="PVA Logo" width="300"/>

-Product Video Ads is an open-source solution to build videos at scale, by reading product data from Google Sheets or Google Merchant Center and generating videos with product information (name, image, price) automatically.
+Product Video Ads is an open-source solution that builds videos at scale, by reading product data from Google Sheets or Google Merchant Center and generating videos with product information (name, image, price) automatically.
 These videos are automatically uploaded to Youtube or Drive, and can be configured to Google Ads campaigns.